Contact

 Environments

-Linux kernel, GNU/Linux (rpm/deb/embedded), Zephyr RTOS, bare metal
+Linux kernel, GNU/Linux (rpm/deb/embedded), Zephyr RTOS, Arm TF-A, EDK2, bare metal

 Hardware

-Intel FPGA tools, Icarus Verilog, Verilator, Logic Analyzers, Oscilloscopes, JTAG, Kicad PCB design, PCB assembly
+Quartus+Vivado FPGA tools, PCIe, Icarus Verilog, Verilator, Logic Analyzers, Oscilloscopes, JTAG, Kicad PCB design, PCB assembly

 Summary

-Software engineer and leader with over 15 years proven commercial experience with a focus on low-level and systems software including security, hardware bringup, kernel development, libraries and development tools.
-I have extensive experience in all aspects of the software life-cycle and use best practices including Test Driven Development and Agile methods to produce clean code.
-I have experience in leading and growing international, distributed teams of software engineers.
+Computer systems engineer and technical leader with over 17 years proven semiconductor industry experience with a focus on low-level and systems software including pre-silicon, hardware development, security, bringup, kernel development, libraries and development tools.
+I have broad experience in the software life-cycle from planning through to execution and leading large and productive global engineering teams.

-My specialities include software security, technical leadership, test driven development, Linux OS development (kernel + userspace), network processing, low level interface design/architecture, C, C++, Python.
+My specialities include software security, pre-silicon development and hardware bringup, technical leadership, Linux OS development (kernel + userspace), hardware/software co-design, C, C++, Python.

 Experience